Posted 2:06 p.m. Thursday, May 6, 2021

 Reflecting on a year of the pandemic

-With the new semester well underway, I cannot help but reflect on how much has changed in the past year.
+With the semester coming to an end, I cannot help but reflect on how much has changed in the past year.
 Over the last two decades, academic libraries have put forth great efforts to develop collaborative spaces, provide vast collections of resources in many formats, and create services that empower, engage, inspire, and support teaching and learning.
-Despite the pandemic’s many disruptions to normal campus life, Murphy Library continues to carry out these efforts regardless of the unimaginable circumstances in which we found ourselves a year ago.
+Despite the pandemic’s many disruptions to normal campus life, Murphy Library continues to carry out these efforts regardless of the unimaginable circumstances in which we found ourselves over a year ago.

 The work and dedication from library faculty and staff in the last year have allowed us to maintain many of our regular operations and services while also adapting a number of them to the restrictions that resulted due to the pandemic.
 We reconfigured spaces, created new procedures, and transitioned services to online formats all while working to create a user-healthy environment.
 I would especially like to thank our entire Access Services unit, including Scott Pfitzinger, Liz Bass, Dirck Nagy, Dwayne Webb, Terry Stika and the many student workers, all of whom were on the front lines and made it possible for us to keep the library open and functioning at a high level.